 I prefer to cast the Gibbs Kit-A-Mat’s or Koho spoons over float fishing as it’s much more effective for covering deeper and larger bodies of water.
 Locate the area where the deeper water begins, cast your lure to that point and allow it to sink to the bottom, then begin retrieving the lure with a slow consistent retrieve across the current.
 Each cast should be 1 to 2 feet further towards the back of the run, pool or slot, remember to use the current to your advantage by allowing the lure to sink.
 If your fishing fast water the current will add action to your lure so you may want to slow the retrieve even more.

 One distinct Chinook fishery in the Fraser Valley is the confluence of the Sumas Canal.
 This area is heavily fished by anglers using several methods.
 Casting, Trolling and plunking are 3 of the most productive methods.
 The Sumas Canal meets the Fraser Rivers main flow approximately 5 miles above Mission.
 The Vedder River which flows into the Sumas is a clear water river.
 The Fraser is usually colored and silted during the spring freshet.
-Where these to rivers meet can be a productive place to catch Chinook which makes for a great place for fish to hold and clean their gills.
+Where these two rivers meet can be a productive place to catch Chinook which makes for a great place for fish to hold and clean their gills.
 The south shoreline of the canal clear water meets the silted water of the Fraser.
 This is where you want to fish if your plunking or trolling lures, many anglers will also cast and troll the lures in the canal itself.

 The most productive lures used in this area are the Gibbs Kit-A- Mat and Koho spoons in sizes #45, 55 & 65.
 The size of lure will vary depending on whether your casting or trolling.
 The depth is only 5 to 10 feet so retrieve or troll speed will determine size of lure.
 The #45 Kit-A-Mat is 1 7/8 inch 3/8oz, #55 is 2 3/8 inch 7/8oz and the #65 is 2 5/8 inch 1 oz.
-The Koho comes in a variety of sizes and shapes as well, #35 -1 7/8 in 3/8oz, #45 - 2 inch 5/8oz, #55 - 2 3/8ich 3/4 oz and the #65 - 2 7/8 1 oz.
+The Koho comes in a variety of sizes and shapes as well, #35 -1 7/8 in 3/8oz, #45 – 2 inch 5/8oz, #55 – 2 3/8ich 3/4 oz and the #65 – 2 7/8 1 oz.
 I would recommend carrying a variety of colors in the #35 to #55 for casting and #45 to #65 for trolling in either a Kit-A-Mat or Koho spoon.
 Another popular lure for trolling is the Gibbs Tee Spoon, they come in blade lengths from 1 in to 3 1/4 inch.
-These are very nice for trolling the shallower area's as they have little weight and will snag on bottom less often.
-Many of the old timers who only troll use nothing but a Tee Spoon which tells you something.
+These are very nice for trolling the shallower area’s as they have little weight and will snag on the bottom less often.
+Many of the old-timers who only troll use nothing but a Tee Spoon which tells you something.